cjkenn/kolga/README.md

 # kolga

-kolga is an educational compiler with the following goals:
+kolga is an educational compiler (always WIP) with the following goals:

 1. Learn the LLVM API by using it to generate LLVM IR and machine code.
 2. Learn about type systems by building a type checker, type inference, and more complex ADT's.